shamim0754/Java8/readme.md

 2. Optional parenthesis around parameter: o need to declare a single parameter in parenthesis.
 For multiple parameters, parentheses are required. e.g a -> a;
 3. Optional curly braces : No need to use curly braces in expression body if the body contains a single statement e.g (int a, int b) -> a / b;
 4. Optional return keyword: The compiler automatically returns the value if the body has a single expression to return the value.
 Curly braces are required to indicate that expression returns a value.e.g (int a, int b) -> { return a * b; };

+### Advantage ###
+1. It eliminates the need of anonymous class and no need to create an object and pass the object around